ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ### Angular integration

-An Angular directive will be created for the component.
+Angular directives will be created for the column component and the mapping components.
 The component will not have form association, so a `ControlValueAccessor` will not be created.

 ### Blazor integration